MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationclient/nf-uiautomationclient-iuiautomation-addpropertychangedeventhandler.md

 ## -description

-Registers a method that handles property-changed events.
+Registers a method that handles and array of property-changed events.
 <div class="alert"><b>Note</b>  Before implementing an event handler, you should be familiar with the threading issues described in <a href="https://msdn.microsoft.com/0772969a-da55-488e-8b21-7368434df8a9">Understanding Threading Issues</a>.</div><div> </div>

 ## -parameters